-- assess the nature of governance and the explain the characteristics and principles of good governance in a variety of scenarios; - assess the interests and impact of organisational stakeholders in determining strategy and the consequences of strategic choices, including responsibilities to stakeholders for sustainability and environmental, social and governance (ESG) policies; - c. evaluate the impact of governance mechanisms on a range of stakeholders; - d. assess and advise on appropriate corporate governance mechanisms, and evaluate stakeholder management; - e. analyse and evaluate the strengths and weaknesses of corporate governance mechanisms and processes, including governance over data; - f. explain the role of boards in determining and evaluating an entity's policy for social responsibility, sustainability and environmental matters and advise on corporate reporting measurement and disclosures relating to these policies; - g. evaluate the suitability of corporate governance and organisational structures for implementing strategy; - h. explain the role of boards in monitoring corporate performance and risk, and assess the role of assurance procedures in this context; and - i. explain the nature, and assess the consequences, of the legal framework within which businesses, assurance and governance systems operate (with particular reference to company law, fraud, money laundering, civil liabilities, social security law, employment law, contract law, tort and environmental law).
+- assess the nature of governance and the explain the characteristics and principles of good governance in a variety of scenarios; - assess the interests and impact of organisational stakeholders in determining strategy and the consequences of strategic choices, including responsibilities to stakeholders for sustainability and environmental, social and governance (ESG) policies; - c. evaluate the impact of governance mechanisms on a range of stakeholders; - d. assess and advise on appropriate corporate governance mechanisms, and evaluate stakeholder management; - e. analyse and evaluate the strengths and weaknesses of corporate governance mechanisms and processes, including governance over data; - f. explain the role of boards in determining and evaluating an entity's policy for sustainability and advise on corporate reporting measurement and disclosures

+- relating to these policies including the proposals of the Task Force on Climate-related Financial Disclosures (TCFD) and the UK Transition Plan Taskforce (TPT) Implementation Guidance for net zero; - g. evaluate the suitability of corporate governance and organisational structures for implementing strategy; - h. explain the role of boards in monitoring corporate performance and risk, and assess the role of assurance procedures in this context; and - i. explain the nature, and assess the consequences, of the legal framework within which businesses, assurance and governance systems operate (with particular reference to company law, fraud, money laundering, civil liabilities, social security law, employment law, contract law, tort and environmental law).